award

 Can Nerve Damage from a Car Accident Be Treated?

 Nerve damage caused by a car accident varies in severity and type, which directly impacts treatment options.
-Common approaches include physical therapy, medications to manage pain and inflammation, and, in severe cases, surgical intervention.
+Common approaches include physical therapy, pain and inflammation management medications, and, in severe cases, surgical intervention.
 Early diagnosis plays a critical role in improving recovery outcomes, so it’s important to seek medical attention promptly after an accident.

 What Types of Nerve Damage Can Occur After a Car Accident?